Learn Key Strategies for Supporting Adolescents –Puberty and Gender Diploma

 - Identify key hormonal changes and their physical effects

-- Recognise variations in the onset and progression of puberty
+- Recognise variations in onset, progression, and timing of puberty

-- Develop awareness of how puberty impacts daily functioning and wellbeing
+- Explore the impact of puberty on daily functioning and wellbeing

 - Describe typical emotional changes during adolescence

-- Understand the development of decision-making and risk-taking behaviours
+- Understand development of decision-making, risk-taking, and reasoning skills

-- Recognise the influence of puberty on self-image and self-esteem
+- Recognise the influence of puberty on self-image, identity, and self-esteem

 - Identify strategies to support healthy emotional development